-If you’re married and are a Christian, you’ve most likely heard of Gary Chapman’s bestselling book, The Five Love Languages.
+If you’re married and are a Christian, you’ve most likely heard of Gary Chapman’s bestselling book, The Five Love Languages, and may be trying to think of your own love language ideas to put into practice.

-This is what gave me the idea to offer five romantic ideas for each of the five love languages.
+This is what gave me the idea to offer 5 romantic love language ideas for each of the five love languages.
 Determining the way you express and receive love can help your spouse in knowing how to best romance you and also help you know how to romance them.

 If you haven’t done so already, you can find out your love language by taking this short free test.
 Then come back and choose something from the following list to romance your spouse this week.